mtzaquia/LoadableReducer/README.md

 }
 ```

 **[Optional]** You may override the default loading view.
-When doing so, make sure to trigger the built-in `load` action at some point, or the loading will never start.
+When doing so, make sure to trigger the built-in `.load` action at some point, or the loading will never start.

 > **Note:**
-> The same applies for the error view and its `retry` action.
+> The same applies for the error view and its `.retry` action.

 ```swift
 struct MyFeatureView: View {